ReikoR/g48ha2020/README.md

   "event": "updateProduct",
   "data": {
     "id": string, // product id
-    "available": float // how much product in liters is now available }
+    "available": float, // how much product in liters is now available "filled": float, // how much product in liters user has taken "paid": float, // how much in euros user has paid for the product }
 }
 ```